stanislav-gabdulgaziev/hive-testbench/README.md

 hive-testbench
 ==============

-A testbench for experimenting with Apache Hive at any data scale.
+A testbench for experimenting with Apache Hive at Arenadata Hadoop 2.1.

 Overview
 ========